XRPLF/clio/README.md

 ## Prometheus metrics collection

-Clio supports Prometheus metrics collection.
+Clio natively supports Prometheus metrics collection.
 It accepts Prometheus requests on the port configured in `server` section of config.
 Prometheus metrics are enabled by default.
 To disable it add `"prometheus_enabled": false` to the config.
-It is important to know that clio responds to Prometheus request only if they are admin requests, so Prometheus should be configured to send password in header.
+It is important to know that clio responds to Prometheus request only if they are admin requests, so Prometheus should be configured to send admin password in header.
-There an example of docker-compose file, Prometheus and Grafana configs in `examples/prometheus`.
+There is an example of docker-compose file, Prometheus and Grafana configs in [examples/infrastructure](exaples/infrastructure).

 ## Using clang-tidy for static analysis